nachikethmurthy/kubernetes-administrator-certification/2.Controllers/Deployments/README.md

 	Run this curl look while the update happens:

-		while true; do curl http://serviceIP; done    # Run this on Node -- DO NOT ON MASTER
+		while true; do curl http://serviceIP; sleep 1; done    # Run this on Node -- DO NOT ON MASTER

 ## Use kubectl apply to update a deployment:

-	kubectl apply -f deployment-ex3.yml --record
+	kubectl apply -f deployment-ex3.yml

 ## validate: deployment to see the updated image